Frequently asked questions

 It is your responsibility to manage the wastewater from your septic system and/or treatment plant!

-Fees are prescribed under the Environment Protection Regulations 2021 and are updated with the financial year.
-The below fees and charges are valid until 30 June 2022.
+From 1 July 2021, permit fees for Onsite Waste Management Systems (OWMS) are prescribed by the EPA under the Environment Protection Regulations 2021 and Environment Protection Act 2017.
+Fees are updated with the financial year and the following fees and charges are valid until 30 June 2024.

 assessment exceeds 8.2 hours and